inputsh/awesome-linux/README.md

 #### [NixOS](https://nixos.org/)

 > NixOS is a Linux distribution with a unique approach to package and configuration management.
 Built on top of the Nix package manager, it is completely declarative, makes upgrading systems reliable, and [has many other advantages](https://nixos.org/nixos/about.html).
-System services and programs are managed with a single declaritive configuration file.
+All system services and programs can be managed with a single declarative configuration file.
 NixOS is a notable example of breaking the [Filesystem Hierarchy Standard](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard).

 **Latest version:** 19.09 (opt-in unstable channel is Rolling Release)